hachixya/QuentinDucoulombier/README.md

 - 👨: Hello, I am 20 years old and I am in my first year of the engineering cycle at [CY Tech](https://cytech.cyu.fr) (computer engineering school) in Pau.
 - 👾: I am passionate about computer science and sciences.
-- 🔭: I am looking for an internship from the beginning of June in the field of programming.
+- 🔭: I am looking for an internship from the beginning of 8 to 12 weeks from June in the field of programming.

 # 📭 Contact